foundations-fall-2016/session2/README.md

 1. Install [NodeJS](https://nodejs.org/en/) and [Git](https://git-scm.com/) on your personal computer
 1. Add a JavaScript/CSS powered popover window to your homework from session one
-1. Add a close button ("X") to the popover div and add JavaScript so it closes the popover when clicked on
+1. Add a close button ("X") to the popover div and add JavaScript so it closes the popover when clicked
 1. Review the documentation for
    - [addEventListener](https://www.w3schools.com/jsref/met_element_addeventlistener.asp),
    - [querySelector](https://www.w3schools.com/jsref/met_document_queryselector.asp),